philippinespire/pire_lcwgs_data_processing/README.md

 For a chromosome scale genome, rename the chromosomes in the FASTA files to be intuitive (chr01, chr01, ...) while retaining the accession number.

-For chromosome-scale genomes taken from GenBank, it is a good idea to remove any scaffolds representing the mitochondrial genome first (if any are identified as such– unlikely).
+For chromosome-scale genomes taken from GenBank, it is a good idea to remove any scaffolds representing the mitochondrial genome first (if any are identified as such).

 * Example species– Salarias fasciatus
   ```